mitranim/prax/readme.md

 * Prax provides an isomorphic API that renders to strings in Node/Deno, and to DOM nodes in browsers.
 * Prax handles a myriad of HTML/XML gotchas, such as content escaping, nil tolerance, and various bug prevention measures.
 * Prax is JSX-compatible, without any React gunk.
 * Nested function calls are more syntactically precise/rich/powerful than a large string.
 Editors provide better support.
 Syntax errors are immediately found.
-And so on.
 * Probably more.

 ### Why not framework X?